PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Be familiar with the OWASP top ten security risks [https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project)

 ## Setting up a development environment

-### Getting Ready
 Microservice systems have many advantages to traditional monolithic systems, however this style of development does present it's own challenges.
 One of these has been termed Shell Hell.
-This occurs when we have many microservices to spin up and down on a local development machine in order to run integration and regression testing against the system.
+This occurs when we have many microservices to spin up and down on a local development machine in order to run integration and regression testing against the system, as illustrated in the image below:

 ![image](./images/shellhell.jpg)

-**Figure 7.6 Shell Hell**
+**Shell Hell**

-As depicted in figure 7.6 above, things can get out of control quite quickly.
+### Getting Ready
 In order to avoid the problems of shell hell we are going to install and configure `fuge` in this recipie.
-Fuge is a node module designed specifically to help with local microservice development, to install it run the following command:
+Fuge is a Node module designed specifically to help with local microservice development, to install it run the following command:

 ```sh
 npm install -g fuge
 ```

 ### How to do it
-Fuge needs a simple configuration file in order to take control of our development system, lets write it now.
+Fuge needs a simple configuration file in order to take control of our development system, let's write it now.
 Firstly we need to create a directory called `fuge` at the same level as our `webapp` and service directories.

 ```sh
 $ cd micro